North Carolina Saltwater Fly Fishing Guides

 The D3 Marsh Master Flats Skiff (19.9″ x 69″) and is pushed by a powerful Tohatsu 50 hp (2 Stoke) engine.

 My sponsors include: STIFFY maker of Graphite Push Poles for the hard working guide, ATLAS, maker of their famous- Micro-Hydrolic jack-plate.
-Power-Pole, creator of the Hydraulic boat anchoring system, and Min kota, maker of the 55 pound thrust trolling motor. my YETI Cooler (keeps Ice “Chilli Willi Cold” for three or four days!
-H2O Inshore Spin casting rods 7ft (1 pc), and I love my Shamino Inshore Spinning Reels, and last but not least- Royal Wulff Fly Lines created the exceptional (Saltwater Bimini Triangle Tapered- Fly Line) which is simply epic!
-TFO Flyrods, as well as their excellent- Spin and Casting Inshore Rods do their job very well indeed!
-You need to look at all these products via their websites and get you some of these great fishing and equipment needed to get out into the wilderness back country waters and catch you some fish!
+Power-Pole, creator of the Hydraulic boat anchoring system, and Minkota, maker of the 55 pound thrust 12 volt trolling motor.
+M y YETI Cooler (keeps Ice “Chilli Willi Cold” for three or four days!
+H2O Inshore Spin casting rods 7ft (1 pc) fast-action is my light tackle favorite, and I love my Shamino Inshore Spinning Reels.

 I also support outstanding programs- such as “Project Healing Waters Saltwater Fly Fishing Programs” for our Veterans and also occasionally am requested for speaking engagements.
 I encourage you to look at their website.
-I assisted in getting PHWFF approved for working at National Naval Medical Center in Bethesda, MD back in 2011, when their Founder and National Director- requested my assistance.
-Great fly fishing Americans like Mr. Lefty Kreh also assists occasionally with PHWFF, and he also served his nation, a great number of years ago!
-Did I tell you I’m better looking than Flip Pillot, and Lefty Kreh?
+NOTE: I assisted in getting PHWFF- approved for working at National Naval Medical Center in Bethesda, MD back in September of 2011, when their Founder and National Director- requested my assistance.
+Great fly fishing personalities such as USA Veteran Mr. Lefty Kreh also assists occasionally with PHWFF programs, and he also served his nation during WWII.

-I also use a 16×60 “Go Devil Surface Drive Boat” with a GDSD-35 Mud Motor throughout the rail bird hunting season.
+I use two skiffs.
+My D-3 MARSH MASTER 20 ft with my 50 Outboard for larger numbers or when traveling greater distances; and I also use a 16×60 “Go Devil Surface Drive Boat” with a GDSD-35 Mud Motor rig for skinny water back country fishing and throughout the rail bird hunting season.

 JOE GUIDE OUTFITTERS specializes in (Inshore Fishing the back country flats), especially exciting is sight fishing or wade fishing with both Light Tackle and fly rods.
-We use Flies by SPIRIT RIVER (Numero Uno) “Crabby and Shrimp Flies” Size 1 with large bead eyes works mighty fine in calf to knee deep Spartina Grass!
+We use Flies by SPIRIT RIVER.

 My local saltwater range in southeastern North Carolina is from Bogue Sound south to the Cape Fear’s lower delta region where you’ll find thousands of acres of shallow flats with cuts, as well as miles of muddy creeks and deep channels that flood into expansive duck ponds and massive old rice fields now taken over by spartina grass where I take my clients wade fishing or poling them in my skiff while sight-fishing for redfish in skinny water!